cousinwil/Eeze/README.md

 ##How
 There are a few base files for you to work with...
+We use these to mix and match libraries we'd like to use to create our app.
+Want fontawesome icons, bootstrap grids, and lesshat mixins?
+No problem!
+By selecting the building blocks you want to use and commenting out the others you can quickly build the foundation of your app.

 * `images/` - where you put your images
 * `stylesheets/`